State of Maine Voter Guide

 - Student photo ID from a state-approved public or private school or institute of higher education in Maine

 - Verified unique identifier (Maine driver’s license number or last four numbers of Social Security Number)

 For more information, visit our Maine Voting Residence Fact Sheet page.

 There is no cut-off date for registering to vote in person at your town office or city hall.
-For the Nov.
-8, 2022 General Election, voters can submit registration forms by mail or by third person by the close of business on Oct.
-18, 2022.
+For the March 5, 2024 Presidential Primary Election, voters can submit registration forms online, by mail or by third person by the end of the day on February 13, 2024.

 Please visit the Upcoming Elections Page for more information regarding the next election.